astropy/specutils/docs/spectrum1d.rst

 Uncertainties are a special subclass of :class:`~astropy.nddata.NDData`, and their propagation rules are implemented at the class level.
-Therefore, users must specify the uncertainty type at creation time
+Therefore, users must specify the uncertainty type at creation time.

 .. code-block:: python